 “Flawed research made the pandemic more confusing, influencing misguided policies.
 Clinicians wasted millions of dollars on trials that were so sloppy as to be pointless.
 Overconfident poseurs published misleading work on topics in which they had no expertise.
 Racial and gender inequalities in the scientific field widened…

-…The quest for COVID19 treatments was slowed by a torrent of shoddy studies whose results were meaningless at best and misleading at worst.
+…The quest for COVID‑19 treatments was slowed by a torrent of shoddy studies whose results were meaningless at best and misleading at worst.
 Many of the thousands of clinical trials that were launched were too small to produce statistically solid results.
 Some lacked a control group—a set of comparable patients who received a placebo, and who provided a baseline against which the effects of a drug could be judged.
 Other trials needlessly overlapped.
 At least 227 involved hydroxychloroquine—the antimalarial drug that Donald Trump hyped for months.
-A few large trials eventually confirmed that hydroxychloroquine does nothing for COVID19 patients, but not before hundreds of thousands of people were recruited into pointlessly small studies.
+A few large trials eventually confirmed that hydroxychloroquine does nothing for COVID‑19 patients, but not before hundreds of thousands of people were recruited into pointlessly small studies.
 More than 100,000 Americans have also received convalescent plasma—another treatment that Trump touted.
 But because most were not enrolled in rigorous trials, “we still don’t know if it works—and it likely doesn’t,” says Luciana Borio, the former director for medical and biodefense preparedness at the National Security Council.
 “What a waste of time and resources.”

 If you want to read our other published material, please visit https://marcellus.in/blog/

-Note: the above material is neither investment research, nor financial advice.
+Note: The above material is neither investment research, nor financial advice.
 Marcellus does not seek payment for or business from this publication in any shape or form.
-Marcellus Investment Managers is regulated by the Securities and Exchange Board of India as a provider of Portfolio Management Services.
-Marcellus Investment Managers is also regulated in the United States as an Investment Advisor.
+The information provided is intended for educational purposes only.
+Marcellus Investment Managers is regulated by the Securities and Exchange Board of India (SEBI) and is also an FME (Non-Retail) with the International Financial Services Centres Authority (IFSCA) as a provider of Portfolio Management Services.
+Additionally, Marcellus is also registered with US Securities and Exchange Commission (“US SEC”) as an Investment Advisor.